CrayzeeCrypto/Colony-Ants/README.md

 ## FAQ/Troubleshooting
 - **Q: My contributions aren't showing up on the map?**
   A: Ensure your wallet is connected to NeoX, that you have approved the two transactions, and you've waited for the transaction to be mined.
-- **Q: I'm seeing errors with smart contract interactions?**
-  A: Check if your environment variables are set correctly and your wallet has the necessary permissions.
 - **Q: Can I use Colony Ant coins with another application?**
   A: Yes!
 The Colony Ant token is designed to be used with various interfaces.
 Feel free to develop new uses or interfaces.